danmbrown/city-of-whispers/Playbooks/Clamor.md

 At any time, you may mark Heat to add another element to the map.

 ## Relationship Questions
+First ask the table one of these questions:

+* Which of you publicly ridiculed my work?
+* Which of you sought me out to consult on a difficult problem?

+Then ask the table one of these questions:

-- Which of your Ties gave me a problem I could not solve or a question I could not answer?
+- Who among your connections gave me a problem I could not solve or a question I could not answer?
-- Which of your Ties thinks my work is frivolous?
-- Which of your Ties connects me with supplies and sources I could not get on my own?
+- Who among your connections finds me supplies and sources I could not get on my own?

 ## Moves